 Fluenz is an older, well-respected language learning software that takes a very academic and tested approach.
 There aren’t any cultural lessons in the Fluenz curriculum, but it's got a great emphasis on practical language learning.
 Fluenz uses a methodical, travel-centric method to teach you how to greet new people, order in restaurants and buy items in convenience stores.
-It covers most of the important content we look for in the best learn Spanish software, including reading, writing, comprehension and speaking exercises.
+It covers most of the important content we look for in the best learn Spanish online lessons, including reading, writing, comprehension and speaking exercises.

 Subsequent dictation, matching and speech-recording activities use material from the lesson’s practice conversation.
 Dictation practice requires you to write what you hear in Spanish.
 Thankfully, Fluenz emphasizes the content rather than details like accent marks, so you can focus on recalling and properly spelling words.
 The matching section is a simple drag-and-drop translation exercise that uses sentences you saw in the sample conversation at the beginning of the lesson.

 The speech-recording activity doesn’t use an accuracy meter like other programs.
 Instead, you replace one of the speakers in the familiar conversation by recording yourself speaking their lines.
 After you’ve recorded yourself, you can listen to your accent and compare it to the native speaker’s in the original clip.
 The recordings of the native speakers were among the best we reviewed – some programs have robotic or garbled recordings that made our reviewers lose focus.